 The applicant is proposing 72 single-family lots.
 If you recall, a portion of this site was approved for a 50 unit development using the open space preservation option in 2013.
 The applicant has since acquired additional land and submitted a new plan for consideration.
 The open space preservation option which the applicant is utilizing is intended to encourage the preservation of open space and natural features.
 The applicant has designed the site with the preservation of the existing wetlands and woodlands in mind.
-The wetland and woodland areas along the south portion of the site and along the west property line are proposed to be preserved.
-Even with the preservation of these natural areas, a significant amount of regulated woodlands are proposed to be removed.
+The wetland and woodland areas along the south portion of these natural areas, a significant amount of regulated woodlands are proposed to be removed.
 The applicant is not able to replace all of these regulated trees on site and has proposed tree replacement plantings off-site at the northwest corner of Eight Mile Road and Garfield Road.
 That plan, known as Ballantyne, as received Preliminary Site Plan approval and a similar arrangement for tree replacements was approved as part of the previous iteration of the Oberlin plan.